BenQ GW2480 23.8" FHD IPS Eye-Care Monitor vs Acer Nitro XV275K P5 27" 4K Mini-LED Dual-Mode Gaming Monitor

 Which one is better?

-The Acer Nitro XV275K P5 27" 4K Mini-LED Dual-Mode Gaming Monitor is the better buy for most people - its 320Hz refresh rate crushes the BenQ GW2480's 60Hz.
-That said, grab the BenQ if you prioritize eye-care features like low blue light—it's a budget-friendly option.
+The Acer Nitro XV275K P5 27" 4K Mini-LED Dual-Mode Gaming Monitor is the better buy for most people - its 3840 x 2160 resolution crushes the BenQ's 1920 x 1080.
+That said, grab the BenQ if you want a lightweight and budget-friendly option - it's lighter for easy setup.

 Who should buy each?